tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 Basement:

 Be careful going into the basement.
 There are numerous entrances and exits.
 You will find yourself getting lost.
 You won’t believe it, but it will happen.
 I tried to destroy it, but it didn’t work.
 It won’t let you.
 It’s bigger than it seems.
 It’s not what it seems.
 If something is too good to be true there’s a reason for it.
-Steel your mind, you’ve been here before.
+You’ve been here before.
+It steals from you and traps you.

 No matter what don’t fall asleep down there.

 ⸻